smithy-lang/smithy/docs/source-1.0/spec/core/model.rst

     * - bigDecimal
       - Arbitrary precision signed decimal number
     * - timestamp
-      - Represents an instant in time with no UTC offset or timezone.
-The serialization of a timestamp is an implementation detail that is determined by a :ref:`protocol <protocolDefinition-trait>` and MUST NOT have any effect on the types exposed by tooling to represent a timestamp value.
+      - A timestamp represents an instant in time in the proleptic Gregorian calendar, independent of local times or timezones.
+Timestamps support an allowable date range between midnight January 1, 0001 CE to 23:59:59.999 on December 31, 9999 CE, with a temporal resolution of 1 millisecond.
+This resolution and range ensures broad support across programming languages and guarantees compatibility with :rfc:`3339`.
     * - document
       - Represents protocol-agnostic open content that functions as a kind of "any" type.
 Document types are represented by a JSON-like data model